 Lastly, the prosecution has to prove without a reasonable doubt that the substance is illegal and that it was in your possession.
 If you’re charged with a drug crime in a vehicle you don’t know or for a substance that isn’t illegal, your case can be dropped very easily.
 This is why it’s imperative to work with an experienced attorney, who can help build the strongest case for you.

-BJE Law is here for you.
+Esposito Law Firm is here for you.
 We believe that everyone deserves the highest quality representation, and will help you find the best resolution for your drug charge.
-For more information regarding drug crimes, contact BJE Law, P.A. today.
+For more information regarding drug crimes, contact Esposito Law Firm today.